hyperledger-solang/solang/README.md

 ## How to build

+Required:
+ - rust 1.33.0 or higher, rust 1.32.0 does not work.
+ - llvm libraries with the WebAssembly backend enabled. `llc --version` should list the wasm32 target

+### On Fedora 30, you need:

+`sudo dnf install cargo llvm-static zlib-devel clang glibc-devel.i686`

+llvm-sys.rs still needs [a patch](https://bitbucket.org/tari/llvm-sys.rs/pull-requests/18/fix-linking-llvm-on-fedora-30/diff).

-On Ubuntu 18.10, you need:
+### On Ubuntu 18.10, you need:

-`sudo apt install curl llvm git build-essential zlib1g-dev`
+`sudo apt install curl llvm git zlib1g-dev`

-Earlier versions require your own build of llvm, see below.
+Then use [rustup](https://rustup.rs) to install the latest stable rust.

-## llvm libraries
+## Build your llvm libraries

 You will need the llvm libs, compiled with the WebAssembly backend/target.
 The output of `llc --version` must include `wasm32 - WebAssembly 32-bit`.
 If